meister03/mongodb-reaction-role/README.md

 }); // this is required to get the messages of the reaction roles

-client.react = new Map();  // do not rename here something, or else Dx // save all msg id, role id client.fetchforguild = new Map() // here it will be save if the reaction roles were fetched from db
+client.react = new Map();  // do not rename here something, or else Dx // save all msg id, role id client.fetchforguild = new Map() // it will be saved, if the reaction roles were fetched from db
 //// Add this
 react.setURL(url);
 client.once('ready', () => {